-File the original and a copy of the Form 410 with the Secretary of State.
+File the original of the Form 410 with the Secretary of State.
 County and city committees must also file a copy with the local filing officer who receives the committee's original campaign statements.
 File Form 450 or Form 460 in the committee's regular filing locations.